-Court administration is responsible for:
+Court Administration is responsible for:

-- Supervision of approximately 100 employees, - Preparation of the annual court budget, - Purchasing and accounts payable, - Assisting in the establishment of new court programs and evaluating the effectiveness and cost of current court programs. - Responding to requests for information from the media and the public, - Responding to complaints of discrimination, - Acting as liaison between the court and county officials, - And numerous other duties as needed in service to the circuit.
+- Higher-level supervision of court operations and approximately 100 employees, - Preparation of the annual court budget, - Purchasing and accounts payable, - Assisting in the establishment of new court programs and evaluating the effectiveness and cost of current court programs. - Responding to requests for information from the media and the public, - Responding to complaints of discrimination, - · Acting as liaison between the court and county officials, - And numerous other duties as needed in service to the circuit.